jyanglab/jyanglab.github.io/people.md

 </div>

 <div class="responsive">
-<b>Musa Ulutas</b> is a PhD student in the department of Ag/Hort, working on sweetcorn and root phenotype.
+<b>Musa Ulutas</b> is a PhD student in the department of Ag/Hort, working on sweet corn and root phenotyping.
 </div>

 <div class="clearfix"></div>